VESIT-CMPN/image-recognition-as-a-service/Readme.md

 Then restart dnsmasq.

 ### Step 4: Querying Services
-Once the agent is started and the service is synced, we have to resolve dns query or connecting to Consul’s HTTP API.
+Once the agent is started and the service is synced, we have to resolve dns query and connecting to Consul’s HTTP API.

 #### HTTP API
 ` docker run --dns 169.254.1.1 myImage`